Property and Planning

 Brynmor recently joined Exchange from a specialist property and housing law chambers in London.
 He has experience of appearing at all levels of court and tribunal and can be instructed for cases nationwide.

 Brynmor is ranked in both the leading directories.
-Chambers and Partners 2019 describes him as “very smart and very capable”, “he can present well in court.”, whilst the Legal 500 says that he is “incredibly knowledgeable, with a robust approach to cases.”
+Chambers and Partners 2020 describes him as a “ brilliant advocate”, and that “clients find him very reassuring”, whilst the Legal 500 says that he is “technically able, robust and thorough.”

 - Joy Smith v Mohammed Riaz Khan EWCA Civ 1137: established the correct approach to general damages for trespass in unlawful eviction cases.
 The Court emphasised that damages run until the evicted tenant’s right to possession was actually terminated (not to the date when it could lawfully have been terminated).
 The Court also considered the appropriate rate of damages and the relevance of the rent and comparator cases.